cbarthauer/stampede/README.md

 3. Non-Comment Lines of Code Metric - STAMPEDE counts non-comment lines of code.
 These are lines containing some executable code (i.e., excludes lines containing only a comment).
+4. Comment Lines Metric - STAMPEDE counts comment lines.
+These are lines which contain only a comment (and optionally one or more block level indicators).
-4. Violations - STAMPEDE supports limited detection of syntax errors.
+5. Violations - STAMPEDE supports limited detection of syntax errors.
 Syntax errors are reported using Sonar's violation mechanism.
-5. Sonar GUI - STAMPEDE displays all results within the Sonar web-based GUI.
+6. Sonar GUI - STAMPEDE displays all results within the Sonar web-based GUI.
 All metrics are integrated with Sonar's drilldown display to report results at the distribution, module, and file levels.